simongoricar/gulp-nunjucks-sass-template/README.md

   > for cases where you want some custom assets in your build
 ```

+### 2.2.
+Nunjucks (HTML)
+[**Nunjucks**](https://mozilla.github.io/nunjucks/) is a powerful HTML templating engine built by Mozilla.
+The syntax is similar to (and inspired by) Python's jinja2.
+For more on templating, read [**Nunjucks' documentation**](https://mozilla.github.io/nunjucks/templating.html).

+Put your pages in `src/pages` and your templates in `src/templates`.
+In this project, a base template named `base.njk` is already set up.
+A few examples on using Nunjucks are available in `src/pages`.

+### 2.3.
+SCSS (CSS)
+**SCSS** is a stylesheet language that compiles to CSS using the [(Dart) Sass](https://sass-lang.com) project.
+By default, there is a single entry point in ˙src/scss/main.scss` that imports a variety of rules and modules.

+This template includes the following:
+- [**normalize.css**](https://necolas.github.io/normalize.css/) for a consistent base across browsers
+- [**pure.css**](https://purecss.io/) as the style foundation
+- [**include-media**](https://eduardoboucas.github.io/include-media/) (Sass library for @media queries) as a handy tool for consistent @media queries.
+Breakpoints customized with help from [a bunch](https://www.freecodecamp.org/news/the-100-correct-way-to-do-css-breakpoints-88d6a5ba1862/) [of](https://flaviocopes.com/css-breakpoints/) [articles](https://howto-wordpress-tips.com/responsive-breakpoints-tutorial/) [and frameworks](https://polypane.app/blog/css-breakpoints-used-by-popular-css-frameworks/) and packed into the `modules/_media.scss` module with shorthands for easy styling.
+- **Bones**, a small set of common rules compacted into mixins and CSS classes.
+Short documentation is available in `bones.njk`/`bones.html` and the source is available at `src/scss/vendor/bones`.

+Each of these modules is located in `src/scss/vendor` and can be easily removed by deleting its directory and removing the import in `main.scss`.

+### 2.3.
+Development
-**To start developing, execute `yarn run dev` in the console.** This will build a development version the project, open the browser and watch for changes.
+**To start developing, execute `yarn run dev` in the console.** This will build a development version of the project, open the browser and watch for changes, updating them in real-time in the browser.

-To just build in production mode, execute `yarn run buildProduction` (or `buildDev` for a one-time dev build).
+To just build in production mode (enabling minified scripts, webpack's production mode and such), execute `yarn run buildProduction` (or `buildDev` for a one-time dev build).
 For other single tasks, check out `tasks/index.ts`.

-### Linting
+### 2.4.
+Linting
+Linting will check your code against a set of TypeScript and SCSS rules.
+The rules can be adjusted in `.eslintrc.js` and `.stylelintrc.json`.

-Prefferably enable support for ESLint and Stylelint in your IDE, but to lint manually, use the scripts:
+To use linters, prefferably enable support for ESLint and Stylelint in your IDE, or run the following scripts to lint manually:
 - `lintTS` (or `lintTSFix` to automatically fix problems)
 - `lintSCSS` (or `lintSCSSFix` to automatically fix problems)

+For example, run `yarn run lintTSFix` to run the `lintTSFix` script.